roemil/cpp_codec/README.md

 2. Huffmann

 Future work:
-* Read and write data from/to file
+* Write a header to file for huffman encoding
+* Move read/write logic.
+(Possibly to each encoding strategy?)
 * Better memory management with more unique pointers
 * More algorithms